-With more than 50 years of experience in the cold-storage industry, Crown Tonka, based in Plymouth, Minn., is known for their dedication to product quality and superior customer service.
+With more than 50 years of experience in the cold-storage industry, Everidge, made up of three brands including Crown Tonka, ThermalRite and ICS, is based in Plymouth, Minn., is known for their dedication to product quality and superior customer service.

-They manufacture walk-in freezers and coolers and distribute specialty refrigeration equipment and replacement parts.
+They manufacture indoor and outdoor walk-in cold storage and distribute specialty refrigeration equipment and replacement parts.
 They have seven locations (four manufacturing sites) throughout the United States and distribute their products globally.

 Moving to Dynamics AX